 This policy is applicable to any fingerprint-based state and national criminal history record check made for non-criminal justice purposes and requested under applicable federal authority and/or state statute authorizing such checks for licensing or employment purposes.
 Where such checks are allowable by law, the following practices and procedures will be followed.

 Requesting CHRI (Criminal History Record Information) checks

 Fingerprint-based CHRI checks will only be conducted as authorized by state and federal law, in accordance with all applicable state and federal rules and regulations.
-If an applicant or employee is required to submit to a fingerprint-based state and national criminal history record check, he/she shall be informed of this requirement and instructed on how to comply with the law.
-Such instruction will include information on the procedure for submitting fingerprints.
-In addition, the applicant or employee will be provided with all information needed to successfully register for a fingerprinting appointment.
+If an applicant or employee is required to submit to a fingerprint-based state and national criminal history record check he/she shall be informed of this requirement on the procedure for submitting fingerprints.
+In addition, the applicant or employee will be provided with all information needed to successfully register for a fingerprint appointment.

 Access to CHRI

 All CHRI is subject to strict state and federal rules and regulations in addition to Massachusetts CORI laws and regulations.
 CHRI cannot be shared with any unauthorized entity for any purposes, including subsequent hiring determinations.
 All receiving entities are subject to audit by Massachusetts Department of Criminal Justice Information Services (DCJIS) and the FBI, and failure to comply with such rules and regulations could lead to sanctions.
 Federal law and regulations provide that the exchange of records and information is subject to cancellation if dissemination is made outside of the receiving entity or related entities.
 Furthermore, an entity can be charged criminally for the unauthorized disclosure of CHRI.

 Storage of CHRI